 Most treatment sessions take only about 15 minutes.
 As with all dermal fillers, Juvederm is injected into the treatment area with an extremely fine needle.
 Any discomfort is usually minimal, although your physician may numb your skin with a topical anesthetic beforehand.
 You won’t need any pre-treatment allergy testing, however, because Juvederm doesn’t contain any allergy-causing animal-derived ingredients.
 It’s entirely biodegradable.

 How Much Does Juvederm Cost?

 For information regarding pricing see Cost and Pricing.

 How Long Does It Last?

 You’ll start to see the effects of the treatment immediately.
-Studies conducted by Juvederm’s manufacturer, Allergen, report that the filler’s results last 9 to 12 months and Juvederm Voluma can add volume for up to two years.
+Studies conducted by the manufacturer, Allergen, report that Juvederm XC results last 9 to 12 months and Juvederm Voluma can add volume for up to two years.

 What are the Possible Side Effects?